-This command only applies to the ECS4510-28P/52P.
+This command only applies to the PoE models.

 This option advertises extended Power-over-Ethernet capability details, such as power availability from the switch, and power state of the switch, including whether the switch is operating from primary or backup power (the Endpoint Device could use this information to decide to enter power conservation mode).